changliao1025/hexwatershed_tutorial/README.md

 - `cd hexwatershed/build`

-- If you are using homebrew on MacOS:
+- If you are on MacOS, it is recommended to use the <a href="https://brew.sh/">`Homebrew`</a> to setup the g++ and cmake.

    `cmake CMakeLists.txt -DCMAKE_CXX_COMPILER=g++-11`

    Your homebrew installed g++ may have different versions, check it using `brew info gcc`.
    If your g++ is not in the system path, you may need to update/fix using `brew install gcc`.

    If you are on Linux, and the correct g++ is already in the system path

    `cmake CMakeLists.txt`

 - `make install`

-1. Install the frontend Python component:
+3. Install the HexWatershed frontend Python package

    Create/activate a conda environment and install Python packages

 - `conda config --set channel_priority strict`